BinaryPhinary/jenkins-master-build/README.md

 If this were a production build I would likely instead create the NodePort and then just access it from a Windows JB which has limited RDP scope.

+What might be interesting here is the rbac file which includes the ability for jenkins to access a specific application namespace in order to perform tasks required.